 With storage, you can at least use external drives for housing weighty folders and archives.
 With RAM, there's nothing you can do; our advice is to order extra RAM with your Mac, even if Apple's pricing for this is akin to having your wallet mugged.
 If you buy a Mac where you can still add RAM at a later point, such as the Mac Pro or 27in iMac, you could go third-party instead.

 We touched on this earlier, but design has become more complicated of late from a displays standpoint.
 Once, you'd have wanted a high-end matte display from a company like Eizo, with almost perfect colour reproduction.

 Some traditional graphic designers reel when confronted by the glossy displays found on an iMac (although it has to be said that these displays aren't as glossy as they were a few generations ago).

 But things aren't so simple.
 Many designers work primarily on projects intended entirely for screen, including digital magazines, websites, and app interfaces.
 High-res displays are a further consideration.

 Apple's mobile devices all now boast Retina displays; on the desktop, the rise of 'Retina' is slower, but seemingly inevitable.
-Now, only the MacBook Air and entry level 21-inch iMac lack one.
+Now, only the MacBook Air and entry-level 21in iMac lack one.
 You therefore must consider whether your role will primarily entail creating content for such displays, and buy a Mac accordingly.

 Also consider future-proofing.
 If your Mac's going to last a few years, buy for the present and future, not the present and past.
 Find out which is Apple's fastest Mac here.